ArnoVdH/photoblog/content/blog/2022/setting-up-rclone.md

 <!--more-->

-I have it set-up on my desktop pc, but haven't made it sync with my notebook, nor was my rudimentary way of emulating a continuous synchronization done in a satisfactory way (it synced at startup and every few minutes, but shutting down before an automated sync happened made me lose my changes).
+I have it set-up on my desktop pc, but haven't made it sync with my notebook, nor was my rudimentary way of emulating a continuous synchronization done in a satisfactory way (it synced at startup and every ten minutes or so, but shutting down before an automated sync happened made me lose my changes).

 For this little exercise I'm going to assume I just want one folder synced with the cloud on my notebook.
-There's already an encrypted storage on there, originally setup from my desktop, but that shouldn't matter for how to go about this.
+I'm not going to use an encrypted storage here, but that that is also an built-in possibility with rclone.

 ### Installing & setting up Rclone